ATA Certification Program

 A: Practice tests are exam passages from previous years, graded by the same individuals who grade the exams.
 Your practice test will be returned with any errors marked and explained.

 Q: Which of the three passages is used for the practice test?

 A: You can request a practice test in any of the three passage categories.
 If you do not specify, a general passage will be sent.
-Each practice test costs $50, and you can request as many as three.
+Each practice test costs $50 for ATA members or $90 for non-members, and you can request as many as three.

 Q: How will certification help me?
 Will it guarantee me a job?

 A: ATA certification will not guarantee you work, but it can help.
 While there are other ways to prove yourself in the marketplace, translation agencies, bureaus, and clients often look for certification as an initial criterion when hiring a translator.
 ATA certification is the only widely recognized measure of competence in translation in the United States.